Problems with your landlord

 A private landlord may be able to ask the First-tier Tribunal for Scotland (Housing and Property Chamber) for help in entering the property for repairs.
 There are FAQs and information about the landlord's right of entry on the First-tier Tribunal for Scotland (Housing and Property Chamber) website.

-A landlord does not have a right to enter in any other circumstances unless s/he has a court order, or an order from the First-tier Tribunal for Scotland (Housing and Property Chamber).
+A landlord does not have a right to enter in any other circumstances unless they have a court order, or an order from the First-tier Tribunal for Scotland (Housing and Property Chamber).

 The landlord harasses you